-Described as common to abundant in the late 19th century, this species is suspected to have undergone a very rapid decline over the last ten years, and persists with certainty only on Tawi-tawi.
+Described as common to abundant in the late 19th century, this species is thought to have undergone a very rapid decline over the last ten years, and persists with certainty only on Tawi-Tawi.
 Here, extremely rapid conversion of habitat to oil palm plantations was predicted to cause near-total forest loss, but to date these predictions have not been vindicated.

 This species is endemic to three islands in the Sulu archipelago in the Philippines, and may now be restricted to just one of these.
-Described as common to abundant in the late 19th century, it has undergone a drastic decline, and persists with certainty only on Tawi-tawi.
-Recent evidence suggests that its population is extremely low, perhaps numbering fewer than 20 pairs in the main mountain range.
-During a visit in February and June 2009, four individuals were reported in contiguous areas over two days on Tawi-tawi (I. Sarenas in litt.
+Described as common to abundant in the late 19th century, it has undergone a drastic decline, and persists with certainty only on Tawi-Tawi.
+Evidence suggests that its population is extremely low, perhaps numbering fewer than 20 pairs in the main mountain range.
+During a visit in February and June 2009, four individuals were reported in contiguous areas over two days on Tawi-Tawi (I. Sarenas in litt.
 2010).
 In 2014, 10 mature individuals were seen (Paguntalan et al. 2017), the largest sighting in recent years.
 A local villager reported a nest sighting (including a chick) in 2015, found on a fallen dipterocarp tree (Strange 2018).
 Surveys in 2018 found five individuals in the Panglima Sugala habitat of Tawi-Tawi, at an elevation of approximately 250 m (Strange 2018).
-An estimated 250-300 km2 of forest remained on Tawi-tawi in 2001, although much of this included selectively logged forest (Mallari et al. 2001), and further declines have been noted since.
+An estimated 250-300 km2 of forest remained on Tawi-Tawi in 2001, although much of this included selectively logged forest (Mallari et al. 2001), and further declines have been noted since.
 The species is now likely to exist in a forest patch of c.
 10 km2 (Strange 2018).
 Fortunately, the rate of clearance for oil palm plantations is lower than was feared previously.
 The species is thought to be extinct on Jolo (Sulu), but this requires confirmation.
-It is almost certainly extinct on Sanga-sanga.
+It is almost certainly extinct on Sanga-Sanga.
 Local reports from 1995 suggested that it may visit the small islands of Tandubatu, Dundangan and Baliungan, though these hold very little primary forest (D. Allen in litt.
 2012) and are unlikely to sustain resident populations.